Structure and Function of Sensory, Relay and Motor Neurons

 • Axon terminal - connects neurons to other neurons or organs, using a process called synaptic transmission

-• Relay Neurons - found between sensory input and motor responses.
-They are found in the brain and spinal cord and allow sensory and motor neurons to communicate
+• Relay Neurons - found in the brain and spinal cord.
+They connect sensory and motor neurons to allow communication

-• Motor Neurons - found in the Central Nervous System (CNS) and control muscle movements.
-When stimulated, they release neurotransmitters that bind to the receptors on muscle to trigger a response
+• Motor Neurons - found in the CNS and control muscle movement.
+They release neurotransmitters that bind to muscle receptors to trigger a response

 • Fight or Flight Process:

-• Amygdala activation, sending distress signals to hypothalamus
+• Amygdala activation, send distress signals to hypothalamus

-• hypothalamus activates the Sypathomedually (SAM) Pathway, stimulating the adrenal medulla and Sympathetic Nervous System
+• hypothalamus activates the SAM Pathway, stimulating the adrenal medulla and Sympathetic Nervous System

 • Adrenal Medulla secretes adrenaline and noradrenaline causing physiological changes